Check social media

 - Login to the site - Go through the password reset process if you need to.

 - First delete any data you can - Deleting your account won't always mean your data is deleted, so first scrub any personal information yourself.
-Go through your profile & erase all you can (eg address, phone no., activity history); if you can't delete something then change it to a junk value.
+Go through your profile & erase all you can (eg address, phone number, activity history); if you can't delete something then change it to a junk value.

 - Then delete your account - Look through the website's help pages to find out how to delete your account.
 If it doesn't let you delete it then either contact the website, or if your login or username is your email address, then change this to something random and change your password to a load of random characters too.